What is Glaucoma and How is it Treated?

 The iStent®, CyPass, Xen®Gel, KDB, and OMNI are are all performed through the same incision that is used for cataract surgery.
 In the case of the KDB and OMNI, a similar incision would be made, although cataract surgery does not need to be performed.
 An anesthetic agent is placed inside the eye just as is done in cataract surgery.
 The risks of anesthesia with cataract surgery are reviewed in your cataract surgery informed consent.

 Microinvasive glaucoma surgeries successfully lower the eye pressure in most cases.
-However, in some cases, this may not be sufficient to stabilize your glaucoma.
+However,sometimes this may not be sufficient to stabilize your glaucoma.
 In some cases, the procedure may not function well at all, even though the surgery as been performed properly.
 There is a higher risk of bleeding inside the eye from these procedure; this bleeding may blur the vision but typically will clear up within a few days after surgery.
 There is additional risk of the CyPass implant (but not the other procedures) causing the eye pressure to drop too far or cause the eye’s focal point to be different than what is expected from the cataract surgery (more nearsighted than expected).
 These complications typically resolve on their own with time.
 It is possible that the CyPass® or iStent® would need to be removed if they are causing persistent problems.
 It has also been noted that the CyPass can cause damage to the inside layer of cells of the cornea if it is not in its correct position.
 This can potentially cause clouding or swelling of the cornea and require treatment, possibly including a corneal transplant.
 In addition, sometimes there can be complications that do not appear early on but may develop days, months or years later.
 You may need further treatment or surgery to treat those complications.
 As with any intraocular surgery, there may be loss of vision, blindness, loss of the eye, as well as bleeding, infection and injury to the eye or nearby body parts.

 These procedures should not be performed in eyes with angle closure glaucoma, including uveitic (inflammatory) glaucoma.
 They should not be performed in patients with neovascular glaucoma or in patients with thyroid eye disease, Sturge-Webber syndrome or any other type of condition that may cause elevated episcleral venous pressure.